-Where workers need to access and work within two metres of a natural water body without any edge protection, a JSEA/SWMS must be developed or reviewed and all the identified controls must be implemented prior to commencing the work.
-The following controls need to be considered when developing the JSEA/SWMS:
+Where workers need to access and work within two metres of a natural water body without any edge protection, and the water is or is likely to be deep enough that workers could reasonably drown if they fell in, a risk assessment must be developed or reviewed and all the identified controls must be implemented prior to commencing the work.
+The following controls need to be considered when developing a risk assessment:

-- Options to eliminate or minimise the need to work near the natural water body. • - Minimum of two persons required for the task.
-Workers should remain within sight and sound of each other at all times. - Use of a fall restraint system set up by a competent person where reasonable practicable. - The means and frequency of welfare monitoring shall be determined by the JSEA/SWMS.

-- Wearing a Level 100 or above lifejacket. - Developing a rescue plan where identified as necessary through the JSEA/SWMS.
+- Options to eliminate or minimise the need to work near the natural water body. - Minimum of two persons required for the task.
+Workers should remain within sight and sound of each other at all times. - Use of a fall restraint system set up by a Competent person where reasonably practicable. - The means and frequency of welfare monitoring. - Wearing a Level 100 or above lifejacket. - Developing a rescue plan where identified as necessary.